 Crusader, Ottoman and Italian centuries left a different table on these islands.
 Twenty-one picks across four bases — Rhodes (Old Town + Lindos), Symi, Patmos, and the Karpathos + Kastellorizo south-east.
 Book Mavrikos, Noble Gourmet, Benetos, Vegghera and Pleiades a few days out; book The Olive Tree as a Symi lunch walk-up.
 Most rooms close Nov–Easter.

 Two flavours of stay across the chain: small boutiques inside the medieval walls (Kókkini Porta Rossa and Marco Polo Mansion in Rhodes Old Town; The Old Markets at the foot of Symi's Kali Strata), and a tier of beach-luxury along the Rhodes coast (Lindos Mare, Aquagrand, Atrium Prestige).
 Patmos is mostly small properties — Petra above Grikos is the SLH pick.
-Thirteen across three tiers; almost all closed Nov–Easter.
+Sixteen across three tiers; almost all closed Nov–Easter.

 Twelve things, four categories.
 Rhodes Old Town and Lindos are the medieval-Crusader mornings.
 The Patmos Monastery is the pilgrimage.
 Symi's Kali Strata is the walk.
 Kastellorizo's Blue Cave is the half-day-boat to the eastern edge of Greece.